pingcap/tidb-vector-python/examples/README.md

 - [LlamaIndex RAG with UI](./llamaindex-tidb-vector-with-ui/README.md): use the LlamaIndex to build an [RAG(Retrieval-Augmented Generation)](https://docs.llamaindex.ai/en/latest/getting_started/concepts/) application.
 - [Chat with URL](./llamaindex-tidb-vector/README.md): use LlamaIndex to build an [RAG(Retrieval-Augmented Generation)](https://docs.llamaindex.ai/en/latest/getting_started/concepts/) application that can chat with a URL.
 - [GraphRAG](./graphrag-demo/README.md): 20 lines code of using TiDB Serverless to build a Knowledge Graph based RAG application.
-- [GraphRAG Step by Step Tutorial](./graphrag-step-by-step-tutorial/README.md): Step by step tutorial to build a Knowledge Graph based RAG application with Colab notebook.
+- [GraphRAG Step by Step Tutorial](./graphrag-step-by-step-tutorial/README.md): Step by step tutorial to build a Knowledge Graph based RAG application with [DSPy](https://github.com/stanfordnlp/dspy) and TiDB Serverless Vector Storage.
 In this tutorial, you will learn how to extract knowledge from a text corpus, build a Knowledge Graph, store the Knowledge Graph in TiDB Serverless, and search from the Knowledge Graph.

 ## Real World Applications